alstampe/Capstone---NLP-project/capstone report template.md

 - I have myself read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
 - Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs)
 - Nearly half of the items can be described as 'journey tales'.
+- Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary, said to be 29.000 and 27.000 respectively.

 My list, as named in the file folder: